yessycrown/t4ds/_posts/2023-04-09-topological-distances.md

 ### Credits

 * The [teaser image](https://www.nps.gov/npgallery/GetAsset/F7EDAA43-1DD8-B71C-07722F94F9AAEB4C/proxy/hires?)
   for this session is again from the National Park Services.
-This is a picture of the Harding Ice Field in Alaska.
+This is a picture of the mighty Harding Ice Field in Kenai Fjords National Park, Alaska.